Gamefist/Skuddbot-v2-wiki/Features/currencies.md

 | Viewing someone else's currencies, who has made their profile private. | Server Admin            |
 | Editing your own, or someone else's currencies.                        | Server Admin            |
 > For more information on permissions, view the [Permissions]() article.
-> For more information about making your profile private, view the profile private setting in [User Settings](user-settings.md#profile-private).
+> For more information about making your profile private, view the profile private setting in [User Settings](user-settings.md#profile-private) article.